Mea is a university student with a passion for movies and music

 When thinking about the past we understand the mistakes and sacrifices made by ourselves, our parents and our friends.
-At the time we may have under estimated the gravity of how those incidents helped to construct our self identity.
-This is a coming of age story narrated by our protagonist Duk Seon, who reminisces about the late 1980s when she lived in a small but charming town with her interesting neighbours.
-She fondly looks back at a time in her life where mismatched clothing was the end of the world and confessing your feelings to the person you like was the biggest dilemma.
+At the time we may have underestimated the gravity of how those incidents helped to construct our self-identity.
+This is a coming-of-age story narrated by our protagonist Duk Seon, who reminisces about the late 1980s when she lived in a small but charming town with her interesting neighbours.
+She fondly looks back at a time in her life when mismatched clothing was the end of the world and confessing your feelings to the person you like was the biggest dilemma.

 All the characters in this drama have interesting plot lines which will make you empathize with each person.
-This comedy will undoubtly make you feel good on a gloomy day.
-It is also the highest rated drama in Korean cable TV history.
+This comedy will undoubtedly make you feel good on a gloomy day.
+It is also the highest-rated drama in Korean cable TV history.

 3. To the Beautiful You